Kayakbabe/MMM-Rhino/README.md

 modules: [
   {
     module: "MMM-Rhino",
-    position: "bottom_right", // This can be any of the regions.
+    position: "bottom_right", // This can be any of the regions BUT
-    // Best results in bottom_bar to it loads after other modules.
+    // Best results in bottom_bar so it loads after other modules.
     config: {
       // See 'Configuration options' for more information.
       x: "", //